-“CSET Study Guide Content That’s Missing In Your Multiple Subject And Single Subject Prep Books”To get the best preparation materials, you must think outside of the box.
+“CSET Study Guides – What’s Missing In Your Multiple Subject And Single Subject Prep Books”To get the best CSET study guides, you must think outside of the box.

 After all, you’ve passed your college classes that cover similar material for years….

 …Why an exam on top of years of exams?